wovo/torsor/readme.md

 A class that represents a rectangle object on the screen will take one argument to specify the start (upper left) point of the rectangle, and one more argument.
-But what does that second argument specify, the end (lower right) point, or the size of the rectangle
+But what does that second argument specify;

+- the end (lower right) point, or

+- the size of the rectangle
-(the distance between the upper-left and lower-right points).
+(the distance between the upper-left and lower-right points)?

 Both are valid choices.

-When you realize that a location on the screen is actually the torsor of a distance on the screen, the two options can be provided by two constructors that different second arguments.
+When you realize that a location on the screen is actually the torsor of a distance on the screen, the two options can be provided by two constructors that take different second arguments.

 ```C++
 using distance = ...